stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 By default, Spring will name the bean in context using camelcase conventions.
 Therefore the bean will be named ``roles``.

-We use some Spring magic on lines 5 and 6 to pass the ``Environment`` into the constructor.
+We use some Spring magic on lines 5 and 6 to pass the ``Environment`` into the constructor using the `@Autowired` annotation.

 In the constructor, we set the ``USER`` variable to the value of the environment property called ``stormpath.authorized.group.user``.